telerik-boneyard/platform-friends-android/README.md

 To try this integration, make the following configurations:

-1. Log in to the Telerik Platform Portal.
-2. Go to your app.
+1. In the Telerik Platform portal, go to your app.
-3. Click the Backend Services project that you are using.
-4. Navigate to **Users > Authentication**.
+2. Navigate to **Users > Authentication**.
-5. Ensure that the Google box is checked.
+3. Ensure that the **Google** box is checked.
-6. Fill in your Google Account details on the device that you are using for testing.
+4. Fill in your Google Account details on the device that you are using for testing.
 In case you have more than one Google account, the app prompt you to select the one to use.

 ## (Optional) Microsoft Account

-To demonstrate social login, we've pre-initialized the sample to use a  Microsoft Account Client ID owned by Telerik.
+To demonstrate social login, we have preinitialized the sample to use a  Microsoft Account Client ID owned by Telerik.
 However, you still need to enable Microsoft Account integration in the Telerik Platform portal:

-1. Go to your app.
+1. In the Telerik Platform portal, go to your app.
-2. Click the Backend Services project that you are using.
-3. Navigate to **Users > Authentication**.
+2. Navigate to **Users > Authentication**.
-4. Ensure that the Windows Live box is checked.
+3. Ensure that the **Windows Live** box is checked.

 > Note that if you intend to use the code for a production app you need to set up your own Microsoft Account Client ID and adjust the code as follows: